-In up.time, vSphere service groups exist to allow you to group similar Elements to perform common host checks, not unlike groupings created in the vSphere Client (e.g., a cluster or datacenter).
+In Uptime Infrastructure Monitor, vSphere service groups exist to allow you to group similar Elements to perform common host checks, not unlike groupings created in the vSphere Client (e.g., a cluster or datacenter).
 The key difference with vSphere service groups from regular ones is once established, vSphere service groups will be managed by the vSync process.
-Any changes detected with the VMware vCenter server's topology will automatically be reflected in the up.time service group.
+Any changes detected with the VMware vCenter server's topology will automatically be reflected in the Uptime Infrastructure Monitor service group.